 In my practice, I am not all that interested in process or construction.
 I am interested in the resulting dialogue that any piece I present fosters.
 I view my materials as content.
 My choice to utilize industrial paint, slabs of drywall, roofing tar, reclaimed wood and other objects commonly associated with construction was a choice fixed in the notion that these objects carry with them a set of preconceived meanings and contexts and these contexts can be exploited by the artist.

-The restrictive palette of my thesis work has also been a useful tool for conceptual development within the narrative I am presenting.
 In David Batchelor’s Chromophobia, he outlines the social and psychological underpinnings of white or “pure white” in Western culture.
 White brings with it associations of annihilation and death tucked conveniently behind the shroud of purity.
 This “virtuous whiteness” of the West also conceals other less mystical terrors.
 These terrors are more local and altogether more palpable; they are terrors, mainly, of the flesh.
 The underlying terror that can be anchored to white or whiteness has been a major component of my practice because it replicates whitewashing and the removing of historical accuracies that the dominant culture finds undesirable but it can also be seen as a tool to advance notions and reinterpretations of the sublime, traditional landscape painting and myth.

 Perhaps the most notable usage of whiteness inspiring terror would be Herman Melville’s great white whale.
 In the piece You’re Alone, I presented five four foot by four foot panels of collaged imagery, joint compound and latex paint.
 The work was a reference to the isolation of the rural landscape and a critique of the constraints of organization, boundaries and ultimately land use.
 The organizational presentation of the grid references how the land is divided and used and how this usage affects the inhabitant.
 The surface of the work was built up of topographic maps of the region and then overlaid with joint compound and latex paint to mimic the features of topographical map.
 This process calls to mind Robert Ryman’s paintings from the 60s or the “White Paintings” of Robert Rauschenberg.
 While similar, I feel that my work advances this process by covering up a known surface with materials familiar to the region, evoking the action of whitewashing or erasure but maintaining a desire to replicate that “lost knowledge.”